A UAE corporate bank account with foreign shareholders takes 4 to 12 weeks to open.

 This is not a reason to avoid UAE banking - it is a reason to be well-prepared and to approach banks that have experience with your specific shareholder profile.
 A bank that regularly opens accounts for European-origin shareholder having the company in UAE will process more efficiently than one that rarely sees this combination.

-Step 5: engage an advisor with active banking relationships
+Step 3: Engage an advisor with active banking relationships

 An advisor with genuine bank relationships does something different from a generic setup agent or a lawyer who drafts the documentation and wishes you well.